 PLA is a workhorse 3D printing material.
 It is easy to print, strong, rigid, and economical.
-We stock 20 different colours of PLA:

 You can use PLA for a variety of different applications, from detailed models to working prototypes.